 We have tested all of our flavors for the presence of diacetyl, acetoin and pentanedione.
 Even though we have our own GCMS machine for testing on the fly, we prefer to use an outside laboratory that specializes in e-liquid analytics to perform our testing in order to give our customers the assurance that our results are completely trustworthy and transparent.

 We publicly post Certificates of Analysis showing lab test results for all of our flavors.
 We are very proud of these results and invite you to take a look for yourself!

 We also know that it can be confusing to read a lab test result without a little help so we wrote an article to help you understand exactly what you are looking at.
-As we said, we're proud of our results and we want to make sure you can understand just how clean our vape juices are!
+As we said, we're proud of our results and we want to make sure you appreciate them, too!

 Our GCMS machine in action.